 - The brightness of the red dot could be one setting brighter.
 As it is, it's about a hair brighter than setting 10 on an Aimpoint T2 or setting 7 on a Comp M5.
 I've shot the BOSS on a bluebird day with 100% snow coverage on the ground, and while you can still see the dot, it's not optimal and I find myself wishing for one more level.
 In any other conditions the dot has been fine however.

 - The illuminator is non-adjustable, and I find myself wanting the spill to be a big larger.
 The diameter of the illuminator seems optimal at about 100yds, but the Rattler PDW and 300blk itself is more setup to be a CQB-distances type of gun.
 For clearing a house for example, the illuminator is a little tight.
 Pairing it with a Surefire Vampire alleviates this, but still…

-Overall I'm incredibly happy with this little optic/laser package.
-I think it works perfectly on the Rattler build and while I have a few little niggles with it, nothing else available comes close to offering the same amount of functionality in such a small, lightweight package.
+Overall I'm happy with this little optic/laser package.
+It fits the design/purpose of the Rattler/PDW upper well.
+While I have a few little niggles with it, nothing else available comes close to offering the same amount of functionality in such a small, lightweight package.
 For a traditional carbine, I think the a traditional separate optic / laser setup is ideal.
 But for a PDW package in 300 blackout, it's fantastic.